 We wrote in depth about the Commission’s notice of the proposed rulemaking last summer.
 The final rule largely follows the previously proposed language with one notable exception discussed below.
 Here’s a summary of what the rule prohibits:

-• Business are prohibited from writing or selling consumer reviews or testimonials that are from someone who doesn’t exist (such as reviews generated by AI), that are from someone who doesn’t have actual experience with the business or its products, or that mispresent the person’s experience.
+• Businesses are prohibited from writing or selling consumer reviews or testimonials that are from someone who doesn’t exist (such as reviews generated by AI), that are from someone who doesn’t have actual experience with the business or its products, or that mispresent the person’s experience.
 The rule also prohibits businesses from purchasing or disseminating those types reviews and from procuring those types reviews from employees or their family members.

 • Businesses are prohibited from offering incentives to others in exchange for writing reviews that are required to convey a particular sentiment, regardless of whether that sentiment is positive or negative, and regardless of whether that requirement is explicit or implicit.